Top 6 Signs You Need Masonry Work Done

 If your house, condo, or commercial building has brick or stone walls, you’ll need a mason at some point.
 And with Canada, where exposure to the elements can significantly damage the brick or stone wall structure over time, this is especially true.

 Depending on the severity of the damage and where it is, masonry issues can lead to disastrous consequences for you as a homeowner or business owner: anything from water infiltration to extreme heat loss and foundation problems could make your house or commercial building unsafe.
-It’s important to know the signs of masonry wear and tear, so our Renovation Advisors have gathered the six most commons ones for you.
+It’s important to know the signs of masonry wear and tear, so our Renovation Advisors have gathered the seven most common ones for you.

 Most masonry issues are caused by the soil settling or shrinking over time.
 A building’s foundation alignment relies heavily on strong pressure from the earth surrounding it.
-So, if this pressure lessens over time, it’ll put more force on the brick and mortar.
+So, if this pressure lessens over time, it’ll put more force on the brick-and-mortar.
 Since these materials aren’t malleable, they’ll start to bow and break.

 In Canada, this is very common because of the freezing/thawing cycle we experience.
 The thaw causes settling to happen much faster as soil turns to mud in the spring before the summer heat has a chance to dry it out.
 Because of these conditions, there are many masonry problems that can occur.
 As the outer layer of your home, sturdy, well-maintained masonry is essential.
-Cracks, damage, or buckling can lead to a host of problems, such as air or water infiltration, damage to interior walls, and overall compromising of the structural integrity of your home.
+Cracks, damage or buckling can lead to a host of problems, such as air or water infiltration, damage to interior walls and overall compromising of the structural integrity of your home.

 Bowed brick occurs when the bricks in your home’s exterior either jut out or cave in around a certain area.
 Most of the time, this is caused by moisture that has seeped in behind the masonry.
 That moisture either (1) warps the concrete and the bricks and forces them to push out or (2) softens the wood or plaster behind the brick, causing the bricks to sink in.